uchida/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

 RRuleLocator            matplotlib.dates.rrule を使って位置指定
 ======================= ===========================================

 ..
-All of these locators derive from the base class ``matplotlib.ticker.Locator``.
+All of these locators derive from the base class :class:`matplotlib.ticker.Locator`.
 ..
 You can make your own locator deriving from it.

 ..
 Handling dates as ticks can be especially tricky.
-Therefore, ``matplotlib``
+Therefore, :mod:`matplotlib`
-.. provides special locators in ``matplotlib.dates``:
+.. provides special locators in :mod:`matplotlib.dates`:

 .. ======================= ===========================================
 ..
 Class                   Description